robert-swanson/Taylor-Portfolio/README.md

 # Undergraduate Portfolio for Robert Swanson
-Email: *robert_swanson@taylor.edu*
+Email: *robert_swanson@taylor.edu* | *rswanson3141@gmail.com*

-This repository is kept private because it contains solutions to homework problems.
+The complete version of this repository is kept private because it contains solutions to homework problems.
+Please email me if you would like access to the complete repo.

+README files will note what projects have been redacted.

 ## Courses